Diogo-Menezes/Hero/README.md

 ## :file_folder: Backend

-The backend serves as an API to serve content to the mobile and web versions.
-Also the backend makes the connection betweewn the SQLite database and the Frontend/Mobile.
+The backend serves an API (JSON format) that delivers the content to all platforms (Web & Mobile).
+Also the backend contacts with the SQLite database to store all the incidents and NGO information.
+The access to the database info is done through calls to the API.

 ## :computer: Frontend